TrishaMinela/LDS-Temple-Visualization/README.md

 ## Adding new temples:

 ### in code:
-1. in TempleView.java, adjust fieldp howManyTemples to the number of total temples
+1. in TempleView.java, adjust field howManyTemples to the number of total temples

 ### in res folder:
 2. add new temple webp images in drawable: